What is Kratom? What is it Used For?

 This stage of addiction is harder to treat because it can feel pretty uncomfortable when you stop taking kratom.

-Luckily, kratom withdrawal is very mild compared to other substances.
+Luckily, kratom withdrawal is very mild, but it’s tolerable and generally self-treatable compared to other substances [2].
 It can leave you feeling irritable, anxious, and uncomfortable.
 It lasts for a few days but will eventually go away as your body adjusts.

 This is a far cry from the fevers, cold sweats, and seizures that occur while withdrawing from prescription pain meds or illicit opioids.

-On the other side, there are kratom vendors and blogs claiming that kratom has no addictive qualities whatsoever.
+On the other side, some kratom vendors and blogs claim that kratom has no addictive qualities whatsoever.
 This is also factually incorrect and not supported by science.

 Uneducated users, believing that kratom will never cause an addiction, may begin to use extremely high doses every day and develop a serious habit that’s hard to kick.

-The fact of the matter is that if you take kratom every single day, multiple times a day — you’re going to eventually start to become dependent.
-When this happens, you’ll experience withdrawal symptoms when the effects of the herb wear off.
+The fact of the matter is that if you take large doses of kratom every single day, multiple times a day — you could eventually become dependent, but studies show these things don’t consistently cause addiction [2].

-At the same time, an addiction to kratom is an entirely different beast from prescription pain pills.
-It takes several months to become addicted (compared to a few weeks with prescription pills), and withdrawal symptoms from kratom are significantly milder.
+At the same time, an addiction to kratom is different from prescription pain pills.
+It takes several months to become addicted (compared to a few weeks with opioids), and withdrawal symptoms from kratom are similar but significantly milder.

 Warning Signs of Kratom Addiction